 Still there remain some gems of character soaked Portugal and none more so than the village of Caldas de Monchique where the sick used to come to bathe in the thermal springs.
 Its easy to miss this small jewel with its atmospheric village square standing beside the road to Monchique.

 The Central Algarve is where tourism originally developed and here are to be found the major resorts.
-The towns of Albufeira, Armacao de Pera, Praia da Rocha and Quarteira are vibrant resorts with large hotels and apartment complexes.
+The towns of Albufeira, Armacao de Pera, Praia da Rocha and Quarteira are vibrant resorts with large hotels, hostels and apartment complexes.

 This are also has luxury resorts including those built around some of the worlds finest golf courses.